CtrlK

 Conciseness

-The content is lean and efficient, providing only necessary information without explaining what Slack is or how APIs work.
-Every section serves a clear purpose with no padding.
+The content is lean and efficient.
+No unnecessary explanations of what Slack is or how APIs work.
+Every section serves a clear purpose, and the JSON examples are minimal but complete.

 3 / 3